 What affects the cost of rent guarantee insurance?

-As you may be able to tell, rent guarantee insurance price varies largely from property to property.
+As you may be able to tell, rent guarantee insurance price varies largely from property to property and has nothing to do with the rebuild cost.
 The factors you should look out for that may affect how much you pay for rent include:

 - The property location

 - The type of tenants you are renting to and how risky they are